taisei-project/taisei/README.md

 ($prefix/config)
 ```

-RELATIVE is always set when building for Windows.
+`RELATIVE` is always set when building for Windows.

-== NOTE ABOUT REPLAYS
+## NOTE ABOUT REPLAYS

 As of version 1.0 replays are not guaranteed to work between different
 operating systems or architectures (or compiler versions).
 Screen capture
 your replays if you really want to publish them.

-== NOTE ABOUT BACKGROUND MUSIC
+## NOTE ABOUT BACKGROUND MUSIC

 Currently Taisei does not include any background music.
 To use this feature,
 you should have required audio files in `bgm/` subdirectory.
-BGM may either be in .wav format, or in .ogg; last one apply only if you have
+BGM may either be in `.wav` format, or in `.ogg`; last one apply only if you have
 compiled Taisei with libogg, libvorbis and libvorbisfile (automatically enabled
 if cmake is able to find them).